Interview: Irony of Covid-19 crisis is that Modi can play saviour and blame all mistakes on states

 The fact that “we as Muslims are being isolated”, might have repercussions everywhere among the Muslim community.

-You’ve written about the minimising of democracy here, or the lack of politics in this moment.
-You wrote that “the frightening success of the lockdown is the willingness of the entire ruling class and the articulate public in the gigantic suspension of democracy.”
+You’ve written about the minimising of democracy, or the lack of politics in this moment.
+You wrote that “the frightening success of the lockdown is the willingness of the entire ruling class and the articulate public in the gigantic suspension of democracy”.
 How could this have played out differently?

 On the lack of politics, at least now political parties are realising that this is going to be a long-term game, and they can’t simply sit back and say that after the pandemic, we’ll start doing our politics.
 Every party has started becoming a bit alert to this fact.
 There would be some political repercussions.
 In other words, what I said might not actually happen, in the sense of a complete withdrawal of politics.